 Must be an XDK or UWP title.
 Title-managed Achievements is not available for legacy platforms, including Xbox 360, Windows 8.x or older, nor Windows Phone 8 or older.

 Frequently asked questions

 Can I ship my title using title-managed Achievements yet?

 Absolutely!
 All new titles are welcomed and encouraged to make use of title-managed Achievements in lieu of event-based Achievements.

 Why aren't Challenges supported in title-managed Achievements?

 Usage data across Xbox games has shown that the current implementation and presentation of challenges does not fulfill a need for most game developers.
 We will continue gathering developer input and feedback in this space and endeavor to deliver future features that are more on point with developer needs.
-Xbox Arena is an example of a feature that introduces competitive capabilities for Xbox games in a new, but similar, direction.

 Can I still add new achievements every calendar quarter if my title is using title-managed Achievements?